 Peer Review Process

-All papers that an Editor sends for review, will be peer reviewed, you can see the full process here.
+All papers that an Editor sends for review will be peer reviewed by a minimum of 2 independent reviewers.
+You can see the full process here.
 More information on how to review a paper can be found here.

 Use of word processing software